danielcossins/Star-Wars-Data/README.md

 #Star-Wars-Data
-A web app for browsing various statistics from Star Wars.
-The app can be viewed <a href="https://star-data.firebaseapp.com">here</a>.
-This app uses the <a href="https://swapi.co/">SWAPI</a> API.
+A web app for browsing various statistics from Star Wars.<!--  The app can be viewed <a href="https://star-data.firebaseapp.com">here</a>. --> This app uses the <a href="https://swapi.co/">SWAPI</a> API.

 ###Tools used
 * AngularJS